Front Yard of Bricks: Fans embrace Indy 500 traditions - WHIZ News

 Eric Otto’s 50th birthday was ruined a year ago when he couldn’t attend the Indy 500 for the first time in years.
 He lives at the corner of New Jersey and 19th, which is renamed Penske Parkway and Andretti Avenue each May, and decorated his house this week for his birthday celebration.

 His brother, Chris, flew in from Seattle, and 29 friends will attend the Indy 500 on Sunday.
-Until then, the brothers were busy hanging flags all over the porch and planting fatheads on sticks of all 33 drivers in the field all over their lawn.
-The collection even included IMS Track President Doug Boles .
+Until then, the brothers were busy hanging flags all over the porch and planting fatheads of drivers in the field all over their lawn.
+The collection even included IMS Track President Doug Boles.
 There was even a wreath made by the same florist who crafts the winner’s handmade arrangement.

-“This place has been around since 1911, it put Indiana on the spotlight around the world,” said veteran driver Tony Kanaan, a longtime Indy resident.
+“This place has been around since 1911, it put Indiana on the spotlight around the world,” said veteran driver Tony Kanaan, 2013 Indy 500 winner and longtime Indy resident.
 “Every race car driver on earth wants to be part of this.
 Look at me, I mean, I’m a foreigner.
 I came from Brazil.
 I lived the American dream.
 My kids are American.
 My wife is American.
 I became an American citizen six years ago.
 This place is just magical.”

 More AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports